Clothing: Clothing as comfort

-One primary criterion for our physiological needs is thermal comfort.
-The heat dissipation effectiveness of clothing gives the wearer a neither very hot nor very cold feel.
-The optimum temperature for thermal comfort of the skin surface is between 28 and 30 C, i.e., a neutral temperature.
-Thermophysiology reacts whenever the temperature falls below or exceeds the neutral point on either side; it is discomforting below 28 and above 30 degrees.
+One of the primary criteria for our physiological needs is thermal comfort.
+The heat-dissipation effectiveness of clothing gives the wearer a feeling that is neither very hot nor very cold.
+The optimum temperature for thermal comfort of the skin surface is between 28 and 30 C. Thermophysiology reacts whenever the temperature falls below or exceeds the neutral point on either side; it is discomforting below 28 and above 30 degrees.
 Clothing maintains a thermal balance; it keeps the skin dry and cool.
 It helps to keep the body from overheating while avoiding heat from the environment.